Whatsapp

 Signs and Symptoms of Endometriosis

 The major symptom of endometriosis is severe pelvic pain that’s usually related to menstrual periods.
-This pain also increases over time.
+This pain also increases over time:

 General signs and symptoms of endometriosis are: